“The beautiful thing about learning is that nobody can take it away from you.” – B.B. King.

 There is no real structure for the prices that I can speak on.

-The prices depend on the program you are interested in and the curriculum it offers.
+The prices depend on the program you are interested in and the quality education curriculum it offers.
 All hope is not lost for those who want unaccredited certificates but cannot pay; the edX financial aid to interested parties.

 The application process is straightforward; if you are lucky, you may be able to partake in it.